-To understand the different types of juicers, you first have to understand the underlying principle behind juicing.
+To understand the types of juicers, you must first understand the underlying principle behind juicing.
 Juicers extract liquid from fruits and vegetables by forcefully pressing them through a fine mesh filter.
 Squeezing produce through the tiny gaps in the filter separates the solid and liquid parts before the solids are diverted to the pulp container, and liquids are collected in the juice chamber.

-How the necessary force is generated determines what kind of juicer a machine is.
-Juicers come in one of two main categories: centrifugal juicers and masticating juicers.
-They both involve squeezing produce through a fine filter, but they do so in fundamentally different ways.
+How the necessary force is generated determines the kind of juicer a machine is.
+You can buy a centrifugal juicer or masticating juicer.
+They both involve squeezing produce through a fine filter but do so in fundamentally different ways.

 A big advantage of buying a centrifugal juicer is that they’re generally cheaper.
-Centrifugal juicers are easier to build and have fewer moving parts, making them cheaper to produce and cheaper to buy.
+Centrifugal juicers are easier to build and have fewer moving parts, making them cheaper to produce and buy.

 There are some major drawbacks to centrifugal juicers, however.
-The high speeds in a centrifugal juicer generate a significant amount of heat, high enough to change the nutritional content of the juice they produce.
-Enzymes denature at high temperatures, and oxidation also increases as the machine heats up.
-Both effects combine to create juice that has less of the health benefits that most people look for when they buy a juicer.
+The high speeds in a centrifugal juicer generate a significant amount of heat, which is high enough to change the nutritional content of the juice they produce.
+Enzymes denature at high temperatures, and oxidation increases as the machine heats up.
+Both effects combine to create a juice with less of the health benefits that most people look for when buying a juicer.

 Despite the decrease in nutritional content, centrifugal juicers still provide many of the benefits of juicing.
-If you’re just starting out, a centrifugal juicer is a good option since you can save money and decide if you like juicing enough to invest in a more expensive – and better – masticating juicer.
+If you’re just starting, a centrifugal juicer is a good option since you can save money and decide if you like juicing enough to invest in a more expensive and better masticating juicer.

-Masticating juicers use an auger design to slowly press fruits and vegetables through a similar fine mesh filter.
+Masticating juicers use an auger to press fruits and vegetables through a fine mesh filter slowly.
 Instead of spinning a bowl at high speeds, masticating juicers slowly rotate a conical chamber that moves produce along the axis from the wide end to the narrow end with the help of screw-like grooves.
-As a piece of produce moves through a masticating juicer, it gets squeezed into tighter and tighter places before eventually being forced through the filter entirely.
+As a piece of produce moves through a masticating juicer, it gets squeezed into tighter places before being forced through the filter entirely.

-The primary benefit of masticating juicers is they avoid the high heat generated in centrifugal juicers, meaning they produce higher quality juice with all of the nutritional content intact.
-In general, they can also handle larger batches at a time since they don’t need to cool down between runs.
+The primary benefit of masticating juicers is that they avoid the high heat generated in centrifugal juicers, meaning they produce higher-quality juice with all the nutritional content intact.
+They can also handle larger batches at a time since they don’t need to cool down between runs.
 They also do a much better job of juicing leafy greens like kale and spinach than centrifugal juicers.

 The two main downsides to masticating juicers are the price and the maintenance.
-Masticating juicers are significantly more expensive than centrifugal juicers, so they probably aren’t the best for new juicers who aren’t sure how much use they’ll get out of a juicer yet.
+Masticating juicers are significantly more expensive than centrifugal juicers, so they probably aren’t the best for beginners who aren’t sure how much they’ll use one.
 They also need more care since the auger setup is usually more involved than the centrifuge in a centrifugal juicer.